sanjukuruvilla/terraform-secured--ec2-vpc-setup/README.md

 ## Overview

-This repository contains Terraform configuration files to provision infrastructure for a small project on AWS.
+This repository contains Terraform configuration files to provision secure infrastructure  on AWS.
 The infrastructure includes a Virtual Private Cloud (VPC), public and private subnets, security groups, and EC2 instances.

 ## Terraform Files